-Respondent Response Rationale BUUK Infrastructure Yes As stated above costs are not available at present Russell Energy Consulting Neutral No comment Northern Powergrid Yes Will your organisation incur any costs in implementing P402?
-If so, what do you estimate these to be?
+Respondent Response Rationale BUUK Infrastructure Yes As stated above costs are not available at present Russell Energy Consulting Neutral No comment Northern Powergrid Yes As identified by SCS, the new reports will cost around £25k in total (across all DNOs).
 Electricity North West Yes The costs have not yet been evaluated as NGESO/ Elexon have not properly evaluated other solutions that may be more efficient.
 SP Energy Networks Yes There will be a cost to upgrade the DURABILL application to provide two new reports with the HH data for the tariff report and billing report.
-The total cost to be shared by the DURABLL consortium is in the range $£20-35k$.
+The total cost to be shared by the DURABLL consortium is in the range $\pounds 20 - 35k$.
 There will be additional internal costs to test these new reports.
 On question 15, we note an alternative option, whereby DURABLL would provide the billing data for both the HH and NHH data and the cost for doing so.
 National Grid ESO Yes The expected cost to NGESO of implementing the demand residual charges elements of Ofgem's TCR (i.e. excluding the generation residual and BSUoS changes) with the implementation of P402 is expected to be approximately £530k.
 A proportion of this will be dedicated to ensuring that the existing file flows and processes between NGESO and Elexon are updated to obtaining this data.
-Without P402, there will be 3 additional and significant additional tasks that would dramatically increase cost and time to deliver; Updating or creating the commercial/regulatory framework to obtain the required data which will place a significant risk to non-delivery of the TCR within the appropriate timescales
+Without P402, there will be 3 additional and significant additional tasks that would dramatically increase cost and time to deliver; 1.
+Updating or creating the commercial/regulatory framework to obtain the required data which will place a significant risk to non-delivery of the TCR within the appropriate timescales